-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) Note: Non-standard services that call for an added fee are not part of the Silver&Fit Program and will not be reimbursed.
+Some that are sourced for you What you must pay when you get these services What you must pay when you get these services Out-of-Network Services that are covered for you In-Network Out-of-Network Health and wellness education programs (continued) Note: Non-standard services that call for an added fee are not part of the Silver&Fit Program and will not be reimbursed.
 The Silver&Fit Program is provided by American Specialty Health Fitness, Inc. (ASH Fitness), a subsidiary of American Specialty Health Incorporated (ASH).
 All programs and services may not be available in all areas.
 Silver&Fit is a federally registered trademark of ASH.
 You can join a participating Silver&Fit fitness facility in our service area and take advantage of all the services and amenities that are a part of your fitness facility membership.
 Amenities offered by fitness facilities vary by facility.
 Any non-standard fitness facility service that typically requires an additional fee is not included in your basic fitness membership.
 You can switch to another participating Silver&Fit fitness facility once a month.
 You may need to complete a new membership agreement at that new facility.
 If you prefer to work out at home, you can sign up for the Silver&Fit Home Fitness Program and receive up to two exercise kits per year for use at home.
 If you prefer to work out at home, you can sign up for the Silver&Fit Home Fitness Program and receive up to two exercise kits per year for use at home.